KirMakarov/fin_/README.md

 * clean_assets;
 * book_value.

-Results save on disk to .csv file ''fin_indicators_companies.csv".
+Results save on disk to .csv file "fin_indicators_companies.csv".

 ## Requirements
 * Python 3.5 and or higher